Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 73. `hostname(config-if)# mtu 1500`
 74. `hostname(config-if)# negotiation auto`
 75. `hostname(config-if)# exit`
-76. `hostname(config)# commit`

 ###### **StarLink Interface Configuration**
+***Skip this set of instructions if setting up the Data Sink Edge Router.***
 This is the interface linked to the connection for StarLink.
 Do note that *only one router at a time* can hold the StarLink's allocated public ip.
 Also depending on how you configured the deployment for the edge router, this connection may not match the one that is Utilized by the COSMIAC-RAPID Lab Environment.

 This interface was used with the Data Source Edge Router in the COSMIAC-RAPID Lab Environment.
-***Skip this set of instructions if setting up the Data Sink Edge Router.***
+In an ideal environment, there would also be a StarLink connection on the Data Sink Edge Router, but as stated previously, the COSMIAC-RAPID Lab only had access to one StarLink that allowed for a public IP Allocation.
 77. `hostname(config)# interface GigabitEthernetx`
     Replace x with the corresponding GigabitEthernet interface used for your StarLink WAN facing Network Adapter.
-The corresponding interface was `GigabitEthernet1` for the COSMIAC-RAPID Lab Environment.
+The corresponding interface was `GigabitEthernet1` for the COSMIAC-RAPID Lab Environment on the Data Source Edge Router.

 78. `hostname(config-if)# no shutdown`
 79. `hostname(config-if)# ip address dhcp`